 - GovTracks.US: Tracking the United States Congress - GovTrack.us is a tool by Civic Impulse, LLC to help the public research and track the activities in the U.S. Congress, promoting and innovating government transparency and civic education through novel uses of technology.

 - Public Records Access Monitoring - A website from the International Association of Jewish Genealogical Societies' Public Records Access Monitoring Committee which monitors new federal and state legislation that might limit access to genealogical source materials.

-- Tool Kit for State Liaisons - PowerPoint to assist RPAC state liaisons with learning how laws are created and monitoring legislation in their state.
+- Tool Kit for State Liaisons - Downloadable PowerPoint presentation to assist RPAC state liaisons with learning how laws are created and monitoring legislation in their state.